China's waste import ban: Pyrolysis plants

 Pyrolysis plants are an innovative technology that can aid waste disposal.
 The process is described as such: "Plastics are crushed and melted at temperatures below gasification temperature and in a low-oxygen environment.
 Heat decomposes plastic polymers into smaller hydrocarbons that can be refined into diesel or even other petrochemical products, including new plastics."
-This technology is still in the demonstration phase and hoping to expand globally.
+This technology is still in the demonstration phase and is expected to expand globally.
 The facilities are built in China as well.
-Pyrolysis plants can recycle many hard to decompose materials that normal recyclers cannot.
-It will only produce a little carbon dioxide and no contamination at all.
-The economic profits from expensive pyrolysis plants is the determinate factor of whether more of these plants will be built.
+Pyrolysis plants can recycle many hard-to-decompose materials that normal recyclers cannot.
+They will produce little carbon dioxide and no pollution at all.
+The economic profits from expensive pyrolysis plants are the determining factor in whether more of these plants will be built.

 Ban policy

 China determined in July 2017 and announced on 16 August 2017 that it would stop the import of 24 kinds of solid waste from foreign countries.
 Solid wastes including plastics, paper products, and textiles, etc. The new policy was implemented on 1 January 2018, and banned the imports of those wastes.

 An even tighter policy was announced on 15 November 2017, to take effect on 1 March 2018.
 This policy severely reduced the allowable contamination levels on a number of scrap material imports.
 The newly proposed maximum thresholds for contamination were so low that they amounted in practice to another ban.

 A further policy aimed to ban almost all waste imports into the country.
 The Ministry of Ecology and Environment of China announced the new policy on 19 April 2018.
 16 types of "Category 7" materials will be banned from import beginning 31 December 2018.
 Another 16 materials will be banned on 31 December 2019.

 It's important to notice the amount of imported foreign wastes that were unauthorized by the government, which flowed in country through reselling licenses, fake report, and smuggling, etc. The conservative estimate is approximately a few times the national licensing quota.

 The cost of obtaining foreign waste is very low.
 It can be sold at a high price through simple process processing and obtain high profits.

 It is a "honey" for illegal people; but the process to dispose of foreign waste caused serious pollution to the local atmosphere, water, and soil.
 It is a "poison" that destroys the local ecological environment and endangers the lives and health of the people.
 The documentaries "Plastic China" and "Beijing Besieged by Waste" told the story about garbage in China, that revealed the poverty and human cost.